martintajur/node-mysql-activerecord/README.md

 qb.from('galaxies').get(callback);
 ```

-Just a more-complicated example for the sake of it:
+Just a more-complicated example for the sake of it (note: using connection pool):

 ```javascript
 /**